 A guide to endometriosis

-Written by Dr Tamica Lawrence and reviewed by Dr Karolina Afors (Consultant Gynaecologist) and published on 26/04/23
+Written by Dr Tamica Lawrence and reviewed by Dr Karolina Afors (Consultant Gynaecologist)

 Endometriosis is a chronic condition that can be associated with severe pain during periods, sexual intercourse and bowel movements.
-It can sometimes be associated with depression, anxiety and difficulties conceiving.
+It can sometimes be associated with depression, anxiety and difficulty conceiving.
 Endometriosis affects around 1 in 10 women, and those assigned female at birth, of reproductive age1 and as the symptoms can be variable it can often be difficult to diagnose.
 The exact cause of endometriosis is unknown and while it is a lifelong condition there are treatment options available.

 What are some of the symptoms?